01 of 04

 In 2016, Eating London Tours introduced two tasting walks that allow visitors a chance to get off the tourist treadmill and spend three or four hours discovering interesting corners of the city and really great things to eat and drink in unexpected places.

 The tours are led by vivacious local residents, skilled in breaking the ice and bonding small groups of strangers into relaxed parties of friends enjoying moveable feasts at about 10 different places.
+They are great ice breakers for solo travelers looking for a bit of safe, no-strings company as well.

 And it's not only about food.
 Along the way the guides share local stories, history and gossip and introduce you to the people who make, sell and serve their specialties with skill and enthusiasm.